 Returning from Tosh

 Buy a pair of sturdy, lightweight, well-fitting trekking shoes that provide ankle support.
-Walk your new shoes in at least four weeks before your trek starts to prevent blisters.
+Walk your new shoes at least four weeks before your trek starts to prevent blisters.

 Good Shoes have good grips

-Don’t compete with others who achieve the trek within shorter time span.
+Don’t compete with others who achieve the trek within the shorter time span.
 Don’t let this control you to walk longer or faster than your capabilities.
 It is supposed to be fun!
 Enjoy the route on your own and complete the task at your own pace and speed with comfort.

 Food is your fuel, and make sure you need to eat well on the trail.
 Always take more than you need, especially if there’s any possibility your trip will take longer than planned.
-Eat glucose which gives you power energy instantly.
+Eat glucose which gives you power and energy instantly.

 For overnight trips, pack foods that are high energy, wholesome, compact, contains sugar, indestructible, and easy to cook.
 Dark chocolate can also work for morale when the going gets tough.
 Stay hydrated.
 Water is the key to prevent acute mountain sickness.
 Use the bottles which can refill easily.

 SUN PROTECTION is very important, even more so if you are trekking at altitude.
 Always pack a hat or bandana, sunglass and sunblock cream.